 Tools – Packaged tools or software packages that are used for specific test purposes.
 They are generally installed on SUT at run time by the tests if such tool needs to be used by that test.
 Tools that are used by the hosts can also be kept here to avoid any complex dependencies.

 Continuous Integration – A tool that automatically runs a subset of test content based on various triggers (see section 5).
 This enables early detection of issues as new code is checked in.
-The continuos integration tool also interfaces with code review tools to provide feedback on pull requests.CRB/Commercial
+The continuos integration tool also interfaces with code review tools to provide feedback on pull requests.

+See the below figure for an example of how the host and CRB/Commercial SUT may be configured: